Everything in prison costs money!

 Communication is also very important.

-There are several providers of cheap phone call services.
+There are several providers of cheap inmate calling services.

 Sending letters can also be expensive.
 Especially if you have to take time off work to drive to a post office to buy stamps and envelopes.
 Every jail also has rules and special formats for mail.
 It’s often cheaper and easier to use a jail mail postcard service.